Jenkins Peak

-Jenkins Peak is a 7268 ft mountain summit located in Tooele County, Utah, United States.
+Jenkins Peak is a 7268 ft mountain summit in Tooele County, Utah, United States.

 Description

 Jenkins Peak is the third-highest summit in the Silver Island Mountains which are a subset of the Great Basin Ranges.
 It is set on land controlled by the Bureau of Land Management.
 The community of Wendover, Utah, is 17 miles to the southwest and the Bonneville Speedway is eight miles to the south.
 Topographic relief is significant as the summit rises over 3,000 ft above the Bonneville Salt Flats in two miles.
 This landform's toponym was officially adopted in 1960 by the U.S. Board on Geographic Names to honor David Abbott "Ab" Jenkins (1883–1956), a professional race car driver who was interested in land speed records at the Bonneville Salt Flats.
 He was instrumental in establishing Bonneville as a location for such events, and was elected Mayor of Salt Lake City in 1940.